Nodejs-XPL/xpl-culw/README.md

 ## Objective

-CULW bridge for XPL layer
+XPL bridge for CULW   (Tested with CUL868)

 ## Installation